nadeerhasan99/nadeerhasan99/README.md

-- 👋 Hi, I’m @nadeerhasan99
+- 👋 Hi, I’m Nadeer Hasan
 - 👀 I’m interested in Image Processing and AI
-- 🌱 I’m currently doing my master thesis at Sorbonne university
+- 🌱 I’m an Erusmus Mundus student and currently doing my master thesis at Sorbonne university
 -
 - 📫 How to reach me: nadeer.hasan@sorbonne-universite.fr and nadhasan@uef.fi